mlzharov/sitewalker/README.md

 ## Caveats

 This program is not capable of working with dynamic sites, such as Single Page Applications.
-It makes some naive assumptions:
+Futher, it makes some naive assumptions:

 * URLs from the same domain belong to the same site, which is not always true.
 * Different domains mean different sites.
 So, *weather.yandex.ru* and *tv.yandex.ru* are recognized as different sites.
 * **.WWW** prefixes in domain names are not important.
 Thus, *www.python.org* is the same entry as *python.org*.
 It works in most cases.
 * Parameter and query parts of an URL do not determine page addresses.
 E.g.